Inclusive by design

 Our Commitment

-WebEaze aims for conformance with WCAG 2.2 Level AA across webeaze.io, our client portal, and the standard templates we ship to customers.
+WebEaze aims for conformance with WCAG 2.2 Level AA across webeaze.io, our client portal, and the standard templates we provide to customers.
 Accessibility is part of our design system, code reviews, and ongoing maintenance.

 What We Do